Bin-centres: Usage

 The usage of bin-centre analysis techniques is mathematically inherent in FFT spectral analysis.
 Where it has changed has been with the introduction of digital spectral analysis systems capable of generating such signals and analysing them in a synchronous system.
 Within the world of audio frequency testing, traditionally single sine waves or noise signals have been used.

 In order to measure a frequency response with a sine wave, the signal would have to be swept through the frequencies of interest in discrete steps, allowing time for it to settle while making a measurement of its amplitude at each step.
 Using a noise signal which is inherently random requires considerable averaging in order to get a clear idea of a trend.
 In addition, creation of weighted noise signals in the time domain presents many challenges.

 A bin-centres signal can give a frequency response with thousands of frequency points from a single capture of an FFT buffer and requires no averaging.
 Creation of stimuli that have specific spectral characteristics is also possible.

+Selecting a signal on a prime bin frequency has additional advantages - picking one means that all harmonics of the fundamental will land on different bins relative to one another, avoiding the effect of aliases of different harmonincs landin on top of one another, making measuring Spurious-free dynamic range easier.